 Next problem was to find a place to house the animals and birds.
-It so happened, Chandru’s older sister Meena was fascinated by this idea and she convinced their widowed mother to let the kids use the only room in the first floor of their house.
-So, a placard that read “Cheenu’s Zoo” in bright colors was displayed on the window sill facing the street.
+It so happened, Chandru’s older sister Meena was fascinated by this idea and she convinced their widowed mother to let the kids use the only room on the first floor of their house.
+So, a placard that read “Cheenu’s Zoo” in bright colours was displayed on the window sill facing the street.

 Soon neighborhood doctor’s mongrel littered and the sympathetic doctor let Cheenu adopt a brown puppy, who was named ‘Tommy’.
 The puppy drank milk and barked all the time.
 Cheenu’s mother lost patience after a few days, and so Tommy was shifted to the ‘zoo’.
 Cheenu had to smuggle milk from home to feed Tommy.